disha-satpute/MySQL/mysql_info.md

 ```

 3. DROP -
 The DROP command removes database objects.
-It permanently deletes the object and its data.
+It permanently deletes the object and its data.<br>
-•	DROP TABLE: Deletes a table and all of its data.
 ```bash
 DROP TABLE table_name;
 ```

 4. TRUNCATE -
 While not strictly part of DDL in all SQL dialects, TRUNCATE is often included for completeness.
 It removes all rows from a table but does not remove the table structure itself.
-It is typically faster than a DELETE operation.
+It is typically faster than a DELETE operation.<br>

-•	TRUNCATE TABLE: Clears all data from a table.
 ```bash
 TRUNCATE TABLE table_name;
 ```

 5. RENAME
-The RENAME command is used to change the name of an existing database object.
+The RENAME command is used to change the name of an existing database object.<br>
-•	RENAME TABLE: Changes the name of a table.
 ```bash
 RENAME TABLE old_table_name TO new_table_name;
 ```